awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/deploy/monte_carlo_pi.md

 {{% /notice %}}

-Before we deploy and start scaling our application there are two requirements that we should apply:
+Before we deploy our application and start scaling it, there are two requirements that we should apply and implement in the configuration file:

  1.- The first requirement is for the application to be deployed only on nodes that have been labeled with `intent: apps`